p3l6/blog/content/site/blueprint.md

 ---
 title: Blueprint
+description: This is a description of how my blog is designed, written, and published.
+Sometimes this could be called a colophon.
 menus:
   main:
     parent: Site
 ---

-> [!ABSTRACT]
-> This is a description of how my blog is designed, written, and published.
-Sometimes this could be called a colophon.

 ## Privacy